bowman2001/perplexdoc/content/doc/enhancing/shortcode/shortcode-howto.md

     pre: help
 categories: [Markdown]
 tags: [Shortcode]
-draft: true
 ---

-Shortcodes can inject arbitrary and configurable HTML or Markdown from within Markdown files --- “Hugo’s shortcodes are Markdown’s hidden superpower”.
+Shortcodes can inject arbitrary and configurable HTML (or automated Markdown) in Markdown content --- Hugo offers them as "Markdown’s hidden superpower".
 {.p-first} <!--more-->

 ## Syntax

 A shortcode without variables looks like `{{</* simple */>}}` or `{{%/* simple */%}}`.
-The name of the shortcode is enclosed into two curly braces and angled brackets.
-Both shortcodes would call a file in the folder `layout/shortcodes/simple.html` of our project root or the theme directory and execute the templates therein.
+Both shortcodes would call a file in the folder `layout/shortcodes/simple.html` of our project root or the theme directory and execute their template code.

-Shortcodes with angled brackets `< >` directly generate HTML and the ones with percentage signs `% %` generate Markdown.
+Shortcodes with angled brackets `< >` directly generate HTML and the ones with percentage signs `% %` generate Markdown which is then processed as usual.

-There are two options to pass parameters: **positional** or **named** parameters.
-Both possibilities may exist for the same shortcode, but they can't be mixed for one call.
+There are two options to pass parameters: **positional** or **named**.
+Both options may exist for the same shortcode, but they can't be mixed in one call.

+Shortcodes may also process Markdown content which is enclosed by the first shortcode and its closing counterpart.

 ### Positional

 The shortcode  `{{%/* pangram */%}}` is often used on this site to generate placeholder text.
-It expects only one _unnamed_ parameter and returns the specified amount of sentences.
+It expects only one **unnamed** parameter and returns the specified amount of pangram sentences.

 ```md {.left-in}
 {{%/* pangram 3 */%}}